hexatomium/hexatomium-old.github.io/_posts/2016-01-04-an-executable-palindrome.md

   Building an executable palindrome part is actually simple.
 In fact, most EXEs can very easily be turned made into palindromes (with the possible exception of digitally signed EXEs.)

 Wanna give it a try?
-Grab it from here.
+Grab it from <A href=http://trax.x10.mx/download.php?appname=mzzm.exe>here</A>.

  **Credits**